 One of the things that interested me in Bough’s lecture was his take on digital devices.
 Bough “breaks down the often counter-intuitive ways mobile devices and digital data are reshaping the way we experience, consume, and think.”
 It’s something that was thinking about in the classroom and in daily life.

-Bough’s lecture on “Hackonomy” is also interesting to compare with the anthropology brand, which has been one of the themes of this blog.
-Interestingly Bough’s lecture also converges with some of the questions we tackled in my classes.
+Bough’s lecture on “Hackonomy” was also interesting to compare with the anthropology brand, one of the themes of this blog.
+Interestingly Bough’s lecture also converged with some of the questions we tackled in my classes from 2017.
 For Introduction to Anthropology 2017, we pondered Is Capitalism the Best Economic System?
 For Cultural Ecology, looked at Will Machines Replace Humans?, Will Technology Save Humanity?, and Too Much Time on My Hands?

-It does certainly seem that mobile devices are much more than a flashy consumer device.
-In a June 2017 post on How to Talk about Money: Ethnographic Approaches to Financial Life, Erin B. Taylor details the way money is diversifying.
+In 2017 we were beginning to appreciate that mobile devices were much more than a flashy consumer device.
+In a 2017 post on How to Talk about Money: Ethnographic Approaches to Financial Life, Erin B. Taylor detailed the way money was diversifying.
 This applies especially to the use of mobile money.
-The use of mobile money occurs in places where people in the U.S. might not expect it to be adopted.
-For example, Taylor discusses her fieldwork in Haiti and the Dominican Republic.
+The use of mobile money occured in places where people in the United States might not expect it to be adopted.
+For example, Taylor discussed her fieldwork in Haiti and the Dominican Republic.

-A video of Bough’s talk is also now available:
+A video of Bough’s 2017 talk is available: